nmdatar/chatapp_replication/README.md

 Linking to the server involves the client socket object creation using socket.socket() with parameters AF_INET and SOCK_STREAM that specifies the address family of the socket as IPv4 and the TCP type respectively.
 We then connect to the server using the IP address and the port number specified on the server end using clientsocket.connect() with the aforementioned as the parameters.
 Here, the user will be prompted with a message to enter a command using a standard print() statement.

 Firstly, our program has the select module that monitors the client socket and the standard input stream for incoming data.
 It checks if it comes from the server or the user (using select.select()) to decide what to do.
-If the message is frm the server, the message will be decoded and printed using the print() statement.
+If the message is from the server, the message will be decoded and printed using the print() statement.
 If from the user, we will proceed with the following:

 The cmap dictionary maps user command strings to integers that are sent to the server.
 This is done to simplify the message protocol and reduce the amount of data that needs to be transmitted.
 The code also includes some special handling for the "login", "delete", and "deliver" commands.
 When any of these commands are entered by the user, the code waits for the server to send a response with a specific ending sequence of characters ("\r\n\r\n").
 This is done to ensure that all messages have been delivered before continuing with the next command.